 *Some works will be replaced with others while the exhibition is in session.

 The Collection Gallery exhibits selected works of nihonga (Japanese-style painting), yōga (Western-style painting), prints, sculpture, crafts (ceramics, textiles, metalworks, wood and bamboo works, lacquers and jewelry) and photography from the museum collection.
-Also shown are outstanding and monumental works of modern art in Japan, as well as modern and contemporary European and American art.[Temporarily closed from Feb.29– ] Curatorial Studies 13: Laboratory of Czech Book Design 1920s-1930s
+Also shown are outstanding and monumental works of modern art in Japan, as well as modern and contemporary European and American art.[Exhibition period has been extended! ] Curatorial Studies 13: Laboratory of Czech Book Design 1920s-1930s